 What action should I take to protect my business from interest rate rises?

-SMEs also need to look at the impact of increased costs and therefore profitability/cashflows in relation to any bank covenants in place.
+SMEs also need to look at the impact of increased costs and therefore profitability/cash flows in relation to any bank covenants in place.
 Again modelling these will show if there is likely to be any covenant breaches and issues going forward.
-It is always best to calculate these out yourself, before the bank do.
+It is always best to calculate these out yourself before the bank does.